 A few months ago, I signed my daughters up for book subscription boxes.
-L-‘s subscription to The Monthly Prophet was a flop.
+The oldest’s subscription to The Monthly Prophet was a flop.
 It arrived two months late and had very little in it.
-A-‘s subscription to Reading Bug Box, however, was a hit.
+The youngest’s subscription to Reading Bug Box, however, was a hit.
 After receiving several boxes, I feel like I can give a competent Reading Bug Box Subscription Review.

 This box contained seven books (one of which was the birthday book), an Olympic Fill-In book (think MadLibs, but National Geographic version), a Dog Man Comic Creator book, a Ramona and Beezus bag, a frisbee and two pencils.
 One of the books was even a signed copy of a Newbery Honor Book!

 So what’s our opinion of the Reading Bug Box Subscription?

 The oldest likes it because she “likes reading”.
 The youngest likes it because she loves the “scary books” they include for her.
 Both girls enjoy getting a box filled with surprises, especially if those surprises are books.
 They spend several minutes after each opening going through the books and deciding which ones they are going to read first.
 That is after they have divvied out the loot from the box.

 I like it because it’s a fun way to keep the girls’ interests’ sparked for new literature.
 It is reasonably priced, and it supports a “brick and mortar” bookstore.
 I’m a huge fan of bookstores.
 They are one of my happy places.
 I also like Reading Bug Box because they are so accessible.
 It’s nice to be able to email the owner and ask for books specifically aligned with my child’s interests.